In this short tutorial, you will learn how to find the five-number summary statistics in R. Specifically, in this post, we will calculate:

 We are not getting into details in the example above.
 However, we did create a dataframe from the first object we created and then we used

 ggplot_boxplot() to create the boxplot.
 Notice how we used the

 aes() function and set the different values found in the dataframe as arguments.
 Here ymin and ymax are the minimum and maximum values, respectively.
 Note we also changed the number of ticks on the y-axis.
 Here we used the seq() function to generate a sequence of numbers.
 The plot is somewhat styled and the code for drawing segments (lines) and adding text can be skipped, of course, if you want to visualize the five summary statistics in R.

 More data visualization tutorials:

-In this post, you have learned 2 ways to get the five summary statistics in R: 1) min, 2) lower-hinge, 3) median, 4) upper-hinge, and 5) max.
+In this post, you have learned two ways to get the five summary statistics in R: 1) min, 2) lower-hinge, 3) median, 4) upper-hinge, and 5) max.
 In the first method, we calculated each of these summary statistics separately.
 Furthermore, we have also learned how to use the handy fivenum() function to get the same values.
 We created a boxplot from the five summary statistics in the final section.
 I hope you have learned something valuable.
-If you did, please link to the blog post in your projects and reports, share on your social media accounts, and/or drop a comment below.
+If you did, please link to the blog post in your projects and reports, share it on your social media accounts, and/or drop a comment below.

 Other R Tutorials:

 Here are some other tutorials that you may find useful: